airvlab/cathsim/docs/_docs/02-robot.md

   <img src="{{ site.baseurl }}/assets/images/robot_cathbot.jpg" alt="robot_cathbot">
 </div>

 CathBot is a versatile master-slave robotic system designed for use in MRI environments.
-CathBot employs pneumatic actuation and additive manufacturing, enabling safe operation within MR settings.
-The master robot closely mimicks natural human motion—such as grasping, inserting, retracting, and rotating the instrument—while providing users with haptic feedback from the navigation system.
+CathBot employs pneumatic actuation, enabling safe operation within MR settings.
+The master robot closely mimicks natural human motion such as grasping, retracting, and rotating the instrument while providing users with haptic feedback.
 This motion is mapped directly to a 4DoF MRI-safe slave robot, offering precise control and enhanced user experience during procedures.

 Watch our robot in action in the video below:
 <video width="640" height="420" controls>